smart-classic/smart_docs/container/tutorial.md

 {% endhighlight  %}

-If your existing JavaScript codebase employs the '$' variable and you don't want jQuery to clobber that namespace, you might also want to call:
+If your existing JavaScript code employs the '$' variable and you don't want jQuery to clobber that namespace, you might also want to call:

 {% highlight html %}
   <script type="text/javascript">jQuery.noConflict();</script>
 {% endhighlight  %}

-## Exposing the SMART Connect Interface
+## Expose the SMART Connect Interface

 ### Instantiate a `SMART_CONNECT_HOST`

 `smart-api-container` attempts to handle the generic messaging and data routing that SMART Connect apps require.
 To get things started, first instantiate a `SMART_CONNECT_HOST` object.
 By convention, we'll call it `SMART_HOST`

 {% highlight javascript %}
   var SMART_HOST = new SMART_CONNECT_HOST();